gracious-tech/fetch/site/src/access/client/index.md

 ## Example

-Here is a basic example that displays a single chapter of a random translation and book.
+Here is a basic example that outputs a single chapter of a random translation and book.

 ```typescript